Katikistan/Notes/Networking.md

 `11100001 10000000 00010001 01110111`
 matches prefix of entry 4.
 Address is routed through link 3.
-## Mac
+# Link layer
+## MAC (Media Access Control)
 MAC (Media Access Control) addresses are unique identifiers assigned to network interfaces, such as Ethernet cards, Wi-Fi adapters, and so on.
 They are used to identify devices at the Data Link Layer of the OSI model, which is responsible for providing a reliable link between devices on a local area network (LAN).

 The main purpose of MAC addresses is to provide a unique identifier for each device on a LAN, so that data can be properly delivered to the correct device.
 When a device on a LAN wants to send data to another device, it uses the destination device's MAC address to identify it.
 The data is then transmitted over the LAN in a special format called an Ethernet frame, which includes both the source and destination MAC addresses.

 MAC addresses are not hierarchical because they are not divided into fields that represent different levels of the network hierarchy.
 Instead, they are fixed-length identifiers that are assigned to devices by their manufacturers.
-This makes them unique on the LAN, but they are not unique globally, as there's no concept of "network" or "subnet" on the MAC address.
+This makes them unique on the LAN, but they are not unique globally, there nothing giving information about the "network" or "subnet", like on the ip address

 MAC addresses are also not hierarchical because they are not used for routing purposes.
 Unlike IP addresses, which are used to route data between networks, MAC addresses are used only for identifying devices on a single LAN.
 The data is then delivered to the correct device based on the MAC address, but it is not used for routing the data between different networks.

-In summary, the purpose of MAC addresses is to identify devices on a LAN and to ensure that data is delivered to the correct device.
+In summary, the purpose of MAC addresses is to identify devices on a LAN(local area network) and to ensure that data is delivered to the correct device.
 They are not hierarchical in nature and are not used for routing purposes.
-## Routing algoritms
+# Routing
 ![[Pasted image 20240121174909.png]]
 Control plane is responsible for routing, while the actual forwarding happens at the data plane.

 Today, the routing is often implemented in software and a centralized server (Remote Controller) tells the router how datagrams should be forwarded.
 It is however, possible to manually alter a forwarding table in each router.
-### Link state
+## Link state
 Dijkstra's algorithm is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge weights, producing a shortest path tree.
 This means that the algorithm finds the shortest path from one particular source node to all other nodes in the graph.
 The algorithm repeatedly selects the node with the lowest distance, calculates the distance through it to each unvisited neighbor, and updates the neighbor's distance if smaller.
 It's better for static systems like backbone routers.
-#### Practical
+### Practical
 D(v): Cost of least path from u (source) to v in this iteration p(v): Previous node of v along least-cost path
 N’: subset of nodes, that are part of shortest path